-Puerto Vallarta, Jalisco, Mexico – A new clinic offering primary and specialized care to Puerto Vallarta’s LGBT Community will soon open in Zona Romantica.
+Puerto Vallarta, Jalisco, Mexico – A new clinic offering primary and specialized care to Puerto Vallarta’s LGBT Community has opened in Zona Romantica.
 Leading the efforts to establish the clinic is Ed Thomas, who founded the well-known nonprofit HIV community-based clinic SETAC, 13 years ago.

 “I’ve been wanting to open a clinic like this for years now,” Thomas said.
 “This new private clinic offers a wider range of medical and wellness services to our Community than SETAC has been able to, so we can take care of the whole person in an integrated way.”

 The new clinic, called Vallarta Gay Clinic (VGC), is located at #379 Lazaro Cardenas street in Zona Romantica.
 VGC is offering primary care, specialized LGBT care, mental/emotional health care, referrals to local medical specialists, along with a membership discount program.
 It has its own laboratory and pharmacy, making follow-up to medical appointments easy and fast.

 Dr. Miguel Buenrostro is the new clinic’s medical director and main physician.
 Dr. Buenrostro is a general practice physician who has specialized in medical issues related to Gay men’s health, especially sexually transmitted infections, including HIV.
 He will soon complete a medical specialization in geriatric care.
 Ismael Rossi is the clinic’s chief counselor.

 The new clinic’s membership program is one of its main innovations.
 Available to Mexican citizens and permanent and temporary residents, it will offer significant discounts on regular office visits, medications, exams and blood work for a low annual fee.